 With either type, everything that is connected to the batteries must be disconnected and run exclusively through the shunt that comes with the amp-hour meter.
 You need to be knowledgeable about 12 volt wiring, have the tools to cut and crimp wire connectors, and understand the basics of electrical safety.
 If you're not comfortable with this sort of job, any competent RV or RV solar installer can do the job for you.

 3. How will we know how much power we have?

-The meter will give you the batteries' state of charge in percent, from zero to 100%.
+The meter (or app) will give you the batteries' state of charge in percent, from zero to 100%.

 There will be a little setup required first.
 You'll need to know the capacity of your batteries, in amp-hours.

 The amp-hour rating is typically printed on the battery case with a number and the letters “Ah.”
 If not, search online for the rating, using the make and model of batteries you have.
-A typical Airstream trailer with two AGM or "wet cell" batteries will have 60-85 amp-hours per battery.
+A typical Airstream trailer will have AGM or "wet cell" batteries rated at 60 to 85 amp-hours per battery.
 Lithium batteries will usually be rated at 75-100 amp-hours per battery.

 Keep in mind that discharging lead-acid batteries more than 50% will shorten their overall lifespan.
 For that reason, it's recommended to set a "floor" level at 50% of the total rated battery capacity.
 For lithium batteries you can set the floor much lower (10-20%) because they can be discharged more deeply without harm.

 4. Can an amp-hour meter also tell us how much power we're using?